 Maersk Oil has access to oil spill equipment offshore and in Esbjerg that can be mobilised to an oil spill location immediately.
-If necessary, additional equipment will be mobilised from the Danish stock pile and Oil Spill Response ltd. The equipment at disposition includes booms, skimmers, pumps, dispersants and tanks.
+If necessary, additional equipment will be mobilised from the Danish stock pile and Oil Spill Response Itd.
+The equipment at disposition includes booms, skimmers, pumps, dispersants and tanks.
 Depending on the size, location and timing of the spill, the response capability will be escalated as required.
+Such events are unlikely, with frequencies of occurrence of less than 1 in 1,000 years; therefore the risks of social or environmental impacts from a well blow out are therefore low.